 FAQ

 Students are assessed on academic potential and motivation.
-Strong grades are recommended; however, evaluation is holistic and considers report card grades, results on the critical thinking test, and an interview.
+Strong grades are recommended; however, evaluation is holistic and considers report card grades, results of the Critical Thinking Test, the Written Test, and possibly an interview.
+Work habits in non-academic subjects are also considered.

-Most of our IB students are very involved in multiple activities from sports to clubs to drama to part time jobs and volunteer work.
-The IB Diploma Programme encourages students to pursue extra-curricular activities and community involvement and recognizes the personal growth that comes via participation through the Creativity, Activity, and Service (CAS) component of the programme.
-In IB students learn time management skills that help them learn to balance their academics, activities, social and work lives.
+Definitely!
+Most of our IB students are very involved in activities from sports to clubs to drama to part time jobs and volunteer work.
+The IB Diploma Programme encourages students to pursue extra-curricular activities and community involvement, and recognizes the personal growth that comes via participation through the Creativity, Activity, and Service (CAS) component of the programme.
+In IB, students learn time management skills that help them learn to balance their academics, activities, social and work lives.

+Higher level courses add additional concepts and skills beyond the Standard Level core.
 Students usually take three higher level courses and three standard level courses.
 Students may take up to four higher level courses.
-All classes in grade 11 are higher level apart from second languages and mathematics.
-For these classes, students will select SL or HL.
+All classes in grade 11 are higher level (except second languages and mathematics).
+For these classes, teachers will advise on placement for grade 11.

 IB Course students take 1 to 3 IB courses.
 For each course taken, students are awarded a certificate and will get university credit if they perform well.
 Students generally take HL classes if they are IB Certificate students as these are the classes which qualify them for university credit.